-The government of Cameroon told the Associated Press that more than 10,000 people are fleeing from increased Boko Haram attacks in regions bordering with Nigeria.
-Boko Haram is an Islamic terrorist group.
+The government of Cameroon told the Associated Press that more than 10,000 people are fleeing from increased an extremist group that is located primarily in Northern Nigeria More attacks in regions bordering with Nigeria. an extremist group that is located primarily in Northern Nigeria More is an Islamic terrorist group.

 The minister of territorial administration and decentralization Rene Emmanuel Sadi said Tuesday insurgents are looting food supplies and stealing livestock, and a humanitarian and food crisis looms.

-The Associated Press reported Tuesday that Boko Haram leader Abubakar Shekau claimed responsibility for the mass killings in the northeast Nigerian town of Baga and threatened more violence.
+The Associated Press reported Tuesday that an extremist group that is located primarily in Northern Nigeria More leader Abubakar Shekau claimed responsibility for the mass killings in the northeast Nigerian town of Baga and threatened more violence.

 As many as 2,000 civilians were killed and 3,700 homes and businesses were destroyed in the Jan.
 3 attack on the town near Nigeria’s border with Cameroon.